python/cpython/Doc/library/dis.rst

 .. opcode:: UNPACK_EX (counts)

-   Implements assignment with a starred target: Unpacks an iterable in TOS(1) into individual values, where the total number of values can be smaller than the number of items in the iterable: one of the new values will be a list of all leftover items.
+   Implements assignment with a starred target: Unpacks an iterable in ``STACK[-1]`` into individual values, where the total number of values can be smaller than the number of items in the iterable: one of the new values will be a list of all leftover items.

+   The number of values before and after the list value is limited to 255.

-   The low byte of *counts* is the number of values before the list value, the high byte of *counts* the number of values after it.
-The resulting values are put onto the stack right-to-left.
+   The number of values before the list value is encoded in the argument of the opcode.
+The number of values after the list if any is encoded using an ``EXTENDED_ARG``.
+As a consequence, the argument can be seen as a two bytes values where the low byte of *counts* is the number of values before the list value, the high byte of *counts* the number of values after it.

+   The extracted values are put onto the stack right-to-left, i.e. ``a, *b, c = d`` will be stored after execution as ``STACK.extend((a, b, c))``.

 .. opcode:: STORE_ATTR (namei)